 Alternative seafood is much more than a good business idea or the latest food trend; it’s a solution to a real, global problem.
 Nearly 90% of the world’s marine fish stocks are fully exploited, overexploited, or depleted.

-We are hosting a webinar this week, in partnership with NX-Food, to dive deeper into the topic of alternative seafood.
-Experts from Shiok Meats, Avant Meats, Hooked, and Hatch will speak about what the future holds for this industry.
+We held a webinar in December, 2020, in partnership with NX-Food, where we immersed ourselves into the topic of alternative seafood.
+Experts from Shiok Meats, Avant Meats, Hooked, and Hatch spoke about what the future holds for this industry.

 Sandhya Sriram, CEO and Co-founder of Shiok Meats: